databricks/click/README.md

 The order of the prompt is \[context\]\[namespace\]\[object\].

 The object will be yellow if it's a pod, blue if it's a node.

+# Why am I getting BadDER error
+If your Kubernetes cluster is using Node Authorization (https://kubernetes.io/docs/admin/authorization/node/) your API Server may be using a certificate with a DNS name like "system:something".
+This is technically a bad cert as DNS names can't have a colon in them, and since the WebPKI crate is more strict than Go, Click will not accept the cert from the API Server even though kubectl will.

+For the moment, you can build click, then run the `fix_bad_der.sh` script that's in the util directory, and then rebuild click.
+This patches WebPKI to accept the cert.